stavros0/bitcoin-price-prediction/README.md

 ## Usage

-- Gather market data from [OKCoin Spot Price API](https://www.okcoin.com/about/rest_api.do) at the interval of every ten seconds:
+- Gather market data from the [OKCoin Spot Price API](https://www.okcoin.com/about/rest_api.do) at the interval of every ten seconds:

 ```sh
 $ python okcoin.py